salesforcecli/plugin-packaging/messages/package_install.md

 # flags.security-type.summary

-Security access type for the installed package. (deprecation notice: The default --security-type value will change from AllUsers to AdminsOnly in v47.0 or later.)
+Security access type for the installed package.
+Available options are AdminsOnly and AllUsers.
+The default value is AdminsOnly.

 # flags.skip-handlers.summary